Marshall Crenshaw: 1997–present

 Crenshaw has released three more studio albums since 1997: #447 (1999), What's in the Bag?
 (2003), and Jaggedland (2009).
 In 2015, he released #392: The EP Collection, a collection of EPs he had released between 2013 and 2015.
 In 2004 he played guitar as a special guest with the reunited members of the MC5.

 Crenshaw penned the title track from the 2007 film Walk Hard starring John C. Reilly; the song, as sung by Reilly, was nominated for a Golden Globe Award for Best Original Song, and a Grammy.
 From 2011 until a hiatus in 2017, Crenshaw hosted a radio show called The Bottomless Pit on WFUV in New York, featuring his vast collection of recorded music.
-The show went on a hiatus in 2017 while Crenshaw works on a documentary about producer Tom Wilson.
+The show came to a close for a variety of reasons, including work on a documentary about producer Tom Wilson, though select episodes are now archived and hosted on Crenshaw's official website.

 In 2013, Marshall joined his young friend Viktor Huganet in France, recorded in studio a few songs and played in Paris.
 Crenshaw continues to perform about 40-50 concerts a year, most of them within driving distance of his family home.
 Crenshaw himself has dubbed these shows part of "the NPR singer-songwriter circuit".
 Crenshaw has also performed as a guest vocalist for the Smithereens since the 2017 death of their lead singer Pat DiNizio.
 Crenshaw alternates touring duties with Robin Wilson of the Gin Blossoms and other guest lead vocalists.

+Since 2022, Crenshaw has toured with a regular backing band celebrating his "40 Years in Showbiz".
+The band consists of Fernando Perdomo on guitar and vocals, Derrick Anderson on bass and vocals, and Mark Ortmann on drums.

+Marshall released a new album in 2025, From the Hellhole... which was also released as a three-sided LP set.